CyberPhoenix90/ferrum-db/readme.md

 ## Clients

+### NodeJS

-Currently only a nodejs client exists.
-It has support for bson, json, ndjson, string and binary records.
+The NodeJS client has support for bson, json, ndjson, string and binary records.
 Making it possible to store objects into the DB, or store json in a streamable way with ndjson.
 The client also supports gzip compression

+### C#

+The C# Client has support for json, string, number and binary records.

+### GRPC

+Using the protobuf files in this repo you can compile your own client and use it via GRPC

 ## Future expansion: